helius-labs/solana-awesome/README.md

 | A Dummy’s Guide to Solana’s Architecture | Article | Anvit         | [Link](https://anvit.hashnode.dev/a-dummys-guide-to-solana-architecture) | An overview of Solana's architecture. |
 | Local Fee Markets on Solana             | Thread | 7Layer        | [Link](https://twitter.com/7LayerMagik/status/1615569374647287808) | Deep dive into what fee markets are and how they work. |

-# Contributing to the Solana Blockchain Repository
+# Contributing to the solana-awesome Repository

 We welcome contributions from everyone who is interested in adding valuable information and research about the Solana blockchain.
 Below are the guidelines for contributing to this repository.